ssakash6611/An-empirical-analysis-between-Run-length-and-Dictionary-compression-technique/README.md

 # An-empirical-analysis-between-Run-length-and-Dictionary-compression-technique
-The Run-length and Dictionary compression algorithm is provided as
+The Run-length and Dictionary compression algorithm is provided as NetBeans projects.